andersnas/unityMQTT/README.md

 The package is based on MQTTnet (https://github.com/chkr1011/MQTTnet).

 Caveats:
-Use at your own risk.
+- Use at your own risk (built for testing).
-Only tested with Akamai MQTT Broker (https://developer.akamai.com/iot-edge-connect) and Mosquito by removing TLS.
+- Only tested with Akamai MQTT Broker (https://developer.akamai.com/iot-edge-connect) and Mosquito by removing TLS.
-There is no option for turning off TLS.
+- There is no option for turning off TLS.
-The implementation will throw some warnings since the implementation is running async methods synchronously.
+- The implementation will throw some warnings since the implementation is running async methods synchronously.